InformaticsMatters/ansible-role-awx-composer/README.md

 and localhost, you will need: -

 - `ansible` (ideally v2.9.6 or later)
+- `jmespath` (ideally v0.10.0 or later)
+- `ansible-tower-cli` (ideally v3.3.9 or later)
 - The `awx.awx` Ansible Galaxy collection (v11.2.0 or later)

-- `tower-cli` (ideally v3.3.9 or later)
-- A `tower` variable map that defines your required configuration
+And a `tower` variable map that defines your desired AWX configuration.

-You **MUST** provide AWS credentials (typically allowing AWS S3 bucket access to plays that operate with S3) and Kubernetes credentials.
-You will need to set the following environment variables prior to running
+Additionally, at the moment, you **MUST** provide AWS credentials (typically allowing AWS S3 bucket access to plays that operate with S3) and Kubernetes credentials.
+You will need to set the following environment variables prior to running Ansible: -
-Ansible: -

 -   `AWS_ACCESS_KEY_ID`
 -   `AWS_SECRET_ACCESS_KEY`